 Regular appointments are required for dogs in canine rehab.
 Depending on your dog’s particular situation, appointments may be as often as three times per week or as rare as once a month.
 These appointments should not interfere with your regular vet appointments; even if your primary veterinarian or surgeon is at a different clinic, your dog can receive rehab treatments at Two Rivers.
 We will work with your primary vet via regular phone calls and emails to ensure that everyone in your dog’s wellness team is on the same page.
 For any non-rehab issues, we always refer you back to your primary vet.

 There are a few methods that rehab uses to help your dog feel better:

 Exercises are the core of canine rehab.
 Just like with people, dogs respond well to small amounts of consistent exercise.
 Your rehab vet will send you home with exercises that you will then have your dog do daily.
 They are often basic movements that should not take longer than about 5-10 minutes a day, and they help your dog improve its coordination, strength, body awareness (proprioception), and flexibility.
 We will alter your dog’s exercises to keep it challenged as it progresses through rehab.

 Canine rehab incorporates different modalities to offer a well-rounded treatment plan.
 These include cold laser, therapeutic ultrasound, and muscular electrostimulation.
 Each of them reduces pain, stimulates blood flow, and increases the rate of healing.
 Used alone or in conjunction with exercises, almost every patient feels the benefits of these modalities.

-We are currently in the process of expanding our office.
-Once completed, we will have an underwater treadmill.
-The low-impact and high-resistance environment will benefit a wide range of patients.
+We have an underwater treadmill.
+The low-impact and high-resistance environment benefits a wide range of patients.